rasibn/resume/resume.typ

 )

 #resume-item[
-  - Built a programming language from the ground up with mathematical ergonomics primarily as a DSL for quantum computing that transpiles to Python NumPy for efficient computing
+  - Created an ergonomic DSL for quantum computing by building a complete programming language that transpiles to Python NumPy for efficient computation.
-  - Implemented lexer, parser, and semantic analyzer with support for functions, variables, scoping, basic types, arrays, and matrix operations
+  - Achieved full language functionality by implementing lexer, parser, and semantic analyzer supporting functions, variables, scoping, types, arrays, and matrix operations.
 ]

-#resume-entry(
+// #resume-entry(
-  title: "Rustaurant",
+//   title: "Rustaurant",
-  location: [#github-link("rasibn/Rustaurant")],
+//   location: [#github-link("rasibn/Rustaurant")],
-  date: "",
+//   date: "",
-  description: "Rust, WASM, axum, mongoDB",
+//   description: "Rust, WASM, axum, mongoDB",
-)
+// )
+//

-#resume-item[
+// #resume-item[
-  - Created a WASM based restaurant reviewing website using Rust (Used MongoDB as the db but probably should have tried opensearch :)
+//   - Created a WASM based restaurant reviewing website using Rust (Used MongoDB as the db but probably should have tried opensearch :)
-]

-#resume-entry(
-  title: "BrickBreaker",
-  location: [#github-link("rasibn/BrickBreaker")],
-  date: "",
-  description: "Java Swing",
-)

-#resume-item[
-  - Led a team of five members, delegated tasks, and ensured effective collaboration.
-  - Structured game logic using common design patterns (e.g., factory, singleton, abstract factory, builder)
-  - Conducted testing on Windows, MacOS and Linux.
-]
+// ]
+//

 = Skills